 The Economic Value of ‘Quiet Recreation’ on BLM Lands

-Note: This analysis was updated on June 20, 2017, to include a fact sheet on Colorado’s Royal Gorge.
+Note: This analysis was updated on July 20, 2017, to include fact sheets on Northwest California and Cedar City, Utah.

 Nonmotorized recreation on the 246 million acres of our nation’s land overseen by the Bureau of Land Management (BLM) supports 25,000 jobs and generates $2.8 billion for the U.S. economy, according to the first study focused entirely on the economic contribution of “quiet recreation” visitors on BLM lands.